FOMO-GOBBLE/fomo3d-docs/pages/fomo-launchpad/launching-a-project.md

 ![SOLFUN Launch Your Own Token](/assets/screenshots/solfun-launch-token.jpg)

 2. **Marketing and Community Engagement**:
-   - Shill your token on the Unofficial Solana.Fun Launchpad telegram channel.
-The SOLFUN team does not actively manage this channel and is community supported.
+   - Shill your token on the Unofficial Fomo Launchpad Telegram channel.
+The Solana.fun team does not actively manage this channel, all management is led and supported by the community.
 [Contact and Support](../contact-and-support.md)

 3. **Listing and Launch**:
-   - SOLFUN is currently developing auto-bond and pool creation for projects that launch.
-If you token SOL pair is not listed on the Liquidity pools page, you will need to manually create a pool.
-If any issues reach out to the SOLFUN team on Telegram.
+   - Solana.fun is currently developing auto-bonding and pool creation for projects that launch.
+If your token’s SOL pair is not listed on the Liquidity pools page, you will need to manually create a pool.
+If there are any issues, reach out to the Solana.fun team through Telegram.

 <!--<div style="margin-top: 20px;"></div>